 Scum > 3” &/or Sludge > 12”.

-If you are not sure where your septic tank system is located, contact the Gila County Wastewater Department to see if there is a record of your septic system.
+If you are not sure where your septic tank system is located, contact the Gila County Wastewater Division to see if there is a record of your septic system.
 To expedite the file search please provide your Assessor Parcel Number, the 911 address and/or the name of the owner of the property.
 Your yard may contain clues to the location of your septic system such as pipes sticking out of the ground - a two-way cleanout on the side of the house where the septic tank is located, a black diverter valve after the septic tank, white inspection pipes at the end of each leach line or indentations in the ground where excavation took place.
 You can also probe the yard to see if you can physically locate the tank.
 Contractors who are qualified to locate your system can be found in the Gila County Contractors List – Transfer of Ownership Inspectors.

 Pumping a septic tank involves exposing the lid of the tank so that both manholes can be opened.
 Once the tank is uncovered and opened the scum, sludge and liquid in the tank is completely cleaned out and hauled off by the pumper truck (this cannot be accomplished through a 4 or 6 inch pipe).
 The liquid/solid mixture, called septage, must be disposed of at an approved disposal site, usually a sewage treatment plant.
 Ask your pump truck operator where they will dispose of your septage.